SupaMinovative/SupaMinovative/README.md

 ## 🤝 Let’s connect

-Open to collaboration, internships, or entry-level roles in Android, Java or software development.
+Open to collaboration, internships, or entry-level roles in Android, Java, software or web development.